-Advisory: AT 101 C or AT 110 C, or the equivalent of one year of automotive work experience.
-This course emphasizes operating principles, design and repair procedures of automotive electrical/ electronic systems.
+Prerequisite: AT 105 C with a minimum grade of "C".
+Advisory: AT 150 C. This course emphasizes operating principles, design and repair procedures of automotive electrical/electronic systems.
 In addition, lighting systems, power windows, power door locks, under dash components, charging systems, starters, batteries, and computerized engine management systems will be covered.
 Modern test equipment such as engine analyzers will be used.
-Skill competency development will be simulated under shop conditions on OBD II and newer vehicles.
+Skill competency development will be simulated under shop conditions on OBD II and newer vehicles. \$15.00 Materials Fee - Payable at Registration.